philipp-spiess/spiess.dev/posts/building-an-orm-in-typescript.md

 date: "2023-05-04T12:00:00.000Z"
 ---

-I've recently been working more with structured logging and as part of this, I wanted to build a TypeScript DSL for creating table definitions.
+I've recently been working more with structured logging and as part of this, I wanted to build a TypeScript ORM for creating table definitions.

 Inspired by [Drizzle ORM](https://github.com/drizzle-team/drizzle-orm) and [Zod](https://github.com/colinhacks/zod), my goal was to create the table definitions fully in TypeScript code so that I can generate the schema by simply executing the code, and also having an easy way to get the resulting TypeScript definitions: